Adam Smith (YouTuber)

-Adam Smith, better known as Doc Adam, is a British-Australian medical doctor and YouTuber who produces videos giving medical advice to a Filipino demographic.
+Adam Smith, better known as Doc Adam, is a British-Australian medical doctor and YouTuber who produced medical advice videos for a Filipino audience.
+He retired his YouTube channel in 2021.

 YouTube career

 Content

 Adam Smith is an Australia-based doctor from England who ran a YouTube channel under the name "Doc Adam".
 He started making videos on medical advice with the help of his Filipino partner in 2017.
-A Filipino-speaker himself, Smith caters to a Filipino demographic.
-Smith used to visit the Philippines through medical missions and as a result has learned how to speak Filipino.
-He then shifted to giving reviews on products which enjoys endorsements from celebrities and politicians with various unproven medical claims.
-He also ran an online shop where he sold health-related products, mostly low-carb and low-sugar food staples as well as Doc Adam branded merchandise.
+A Filipino-speaker himself, Smith catered to a Filipino audience.
+Smith used to visit the Philippines through medical missions, and as a result he learned how to speak Filipino.
+He then shifted to reviewing products which were endorsed by celebrities, as well as politicians making unproven medical claims.
+He also ran an online shop where he sold health products, mostly low-carb and low-sugar food staples as well as Doc Adam branded merchandise.

 On Farrah Agustin-Bunch's claims

-In late 2020, fellow doctor Farrah Agustin-Bunch sued Smith after he disputed GlutaLipo coffee's slimming and whitening claims.
-Agustin-Bunch is also the head of GlutaLipo.
-Smith has also disputed Agustin-Bunch's natural or alternative medicine practices and questioned her training background at Harvard University.
+In late 2020, Farrah Agustin-Bunch, a fellow doctor and head of GlutaLipo, sued Smith after he disputed the brand's slimming and whitening claims.
+Smith also disputed Agustin-Bunch's natural or alternative medicine practices and questioned her training background at Harvard University.
 Among the other products of Agustin-Bunch previously covered by Smith are Boston C and Pixie Dust magnesium.
 This led to Smith's hiatus from YouTube from October to November 2020, and October 2021 to February 2023.

 CopperMask PH

-In early 2021, Smith made a video about CopperMask PH's copper mask which is distributed by JC Premiere where he pointed out that there is a hole in the china part of the mask.
-In the video he explained that such mask are not recommended by Philippine and Australian health authorities.
-The doctor said that he had received cease and desist order for his video from CopperMask PH who believes that Smith is "defaming" the brand.
+In early 2021, Smith made a video about CopperMask PH's copper mask which is distributed by JC Premiere where he criticized the hole in the chin region.
+He explained that such mask are not recommended by Philippine and Australian health authorities.
+Smith said that he had received cease and desist order for his video from CopperMask PH who believes that Smith is "defaming" the brand.